Design and Custom Branding of Zebra BI visuals

 Titles are changed in the Title menu, where you can turn Word wrap on or off (this is helpful for long titles in narrow visuals, change the font color, alignment, text size, and font family.
 This is also where you can freeze the title which is useful in long tables where you want to see the title even after scrolling down in the visual.

 The Style of Data labels can be changed from the data labels menu.
 You can not only change color, size, and font family but also some formatting options related to values.
-The settings related to the values are described in this article.
+Discover the settings related to the values.

 You can even design the background transparency of labels that overlap a chart element.